-Sub- Programme 1.
-Social and economic infrastructure and mechanism development which directly lead to economic growth and the national livelihoods improvement Component 1-2 Industrial Development Policy Background contributed to remittance ha investment (FI Furthermore, f seas remittance to Nepal accounted for 29.4% of the GDP, and it has largely the country's economic development; however, heavy reliance on overseas s created an unstable economic structure.
-Also, the percentage of foreign direct DI) within the GDP of Nepal is low compared to other South-eastern Asian countries. the unemployment rate for the young generation in urban areas tends to be high. ient domestic employment is an issue for the private sector development.
-The government of Nepal has clearly expressed its policy to promote foreign investment, an positioned it as the main issue in the area of industrial development; however, in order implement a comprehensive industrial development, it is necessary to build the capacity of tho who will be involved with the industrial development policy in the government. planning abiliti industrial deve e will support the human resource development for the improvement of the policy es of the administrative officers who will respond to the priority issues concerning lopment expressed in the National Development Plan, such as industrial infrastructure medium and large enterprise policy, foreign direct investment, strengthening of competitiveness, industrial mainstreaming, promotion of export, diversification, etc.
+Sub- Programme Social and economic infrastructure and mechanism development which directly lead to economic growth and the national livelihoods improvement Component 1-2 Industrial Development Policy

+In 2016, overseas remittance to Nepal accounted for 29.4% of the GDP, and it has largely contributed to the country's economic development; however, heavy reliance on overseas remittance has created an unstable economic structure.
+Also, the percentage of foreign direct investment (FDI) within the GDP of Nepal is low compared to other South-eastern Asian countries.
+Furthermore, the unemployment rate for the young generation in urban areas tends to be high.
+Creating sufficient domestic employment is an issue for the private sector development.

+The government of Nepal has clearly expressed its policy to promote foreign investment, and positioned it as the main issue in the area of industrial development; however, in order to implement a comprehensive industrial development, it is necessary to build the capacity of those who will be involved with the industrial development policy in the government.

+JDS Programme will support the human resource development for the improvement of the policy planning abilities of the administrative officers who will respond to the priority issues concerning industrial development expressed in the National Development Plan, such as industrial infrastructure policy, small, medium and large enterprise policy, foreign direct investment, strengthening of competitiveness, industrial mainstreaming, promotion of export, diversification, etc.

-Sub- 1.
-Social and economic infrastructure and mechanism development which Programme directly lead to economic growth and the national livelihoods improvement Component 1-3 Infrastructure Development
+Sub- Programme Social and economic infrastructure and mechanism development which directly lead to economic growth and the national livelihoods improvement Component 1-3 Infrastructure Development